 School leaders can play two important roles in the Engagement Project:

-- Project Sponsor - If teachers are drowning in competing initiatives and responsibilities, they won’t be able to meaningfully change their practice.
-Project Sponsors support teachers’ full participation by allocating professional development time—or removing other responsibilities—so that teachers can successfully participate in Engagement Project.
+- Project Sponsor - Support teachers’ full participation by allocating professional development time—or removing other responsibilities—so that teachers can successfully participate in Engagement Project.

 If you’d like to learn more about participating in the Engagement Project, we encourage you to read the FAQ or use the form below to ask a question or set up an informational call.